BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/time_functions_reference_manual.md

   - uint8_t month defines the month of year (local time) when cronHandler will be called with cronCommand parameter.
 If it is not important set it to ANY.

-  - uint8_t day_of_week defines the day of week (local time, Sunday = 1, Ö) when cronHandler will be called with cronCommand parameter.
+  - uint8_t day_of_week defines the day of week (local time, Sunday = 1, ‚Ä¶) when cronHandler will be called with cronCommand parameter.
 If it is not important set it to ANY.

   - String cronCommand is the croncommand that is going to be passed to cronHandler.